 Network Attached Storages: data recovery

-Like any equipment, NAS is exposed to failures and outages caused by numerous factors and resulting in the loss of valuable information.
-Yet, with the help of reliable data recovery software missing files can be restored even from the most complex NAS device.
+Like any equipment, such a system is exposed to failures and outages caused by numerous factors and resulting in the loss of valuable information.
+Yet, with the help of reliable data recovery software missing files can be restored even from the most complex device.

-NAS storages work with retailer-specific file systems.
+Network Attached Storages work with retailer-specific file systems.
 The most commonly used are Ext3 and XFS of special Linux editions.
 At the same time, such retailers as Adaptec offer BSD-based solutions (e.g. SnapOS) and use custom UFS editions.
-Modern NAS storages can also use various releases of the ZFS file system.
-The file system type of a NAS storage doesn't influence access to network files and storage operation, but rather data recovery chances in case of storage failures and data loss.
+Modern units can also use various releases of the ZFS file system.
+The file system type of a box doesn't influence access to network files and storage operation, but rather data recovery chances in case of storage failures and data loss.

 Primarily, NAS devices serve as shared storages that provide access to data over a local network.
-Most NAS have common storage structure and data organization.
-The actual data layout, however, depends on the NAS vendor and embedded configuration.
+Most of them have common storage structure and data organization.
+The actual data layout, however, depends on the vendor and embedded configuration.

 - Swap partition.
-This partition contains swap for NAS firmware.
+This partition contains swap for the firmware.

 - Data partition.
 This partition stores user data.
 On 1 TB TeraStation, for instance, it is 232 GB partition identified as “Linux native”.
 The actual size depends on the NAS settings.